 Securities & Accounting Fraud

-We represented a publicly-held corporation investigating potential fraud and accounting irregularities, and advised the corporation’s audit committee regarding communications with the SEC, the DOJ, external auditors and others.
+We represented a publicly-held corporation investigating potential fraud and accounting irregularities, and advised the corporation’s audit committee regarding communications with the U.S. Securities and Exchange Commission (SEC), the Department of Justice (DOJ), external auditors and others.

 Criminal Sexual Misconduct